chef/chef-web-docs/content/azure_powershell.md

 `-Windows`

-: Sets the Azure Chef Extension to run Microsoft Windows.
+: Sets the Azure Chef Extension to run Windows.

 #### Examples